Skip to Main Content

 Program Goals

-The Social Determinants of Health in Distance Education Research Grant program invites research proposals that address a topic relevant to the intersection of the SDOH, educational justice and equity, and distance education.
-Proposals for research conducted by investigators in all academic fields are encouraged to apply.
+The Social Determinants of Health in Distance Education Research Grant (SDOH in DE Research Grant) program invites proposals that address a topic relevant to the intersection of the SDOH, educational justice and equity, and distance education.
+Proposals for studies conducted by student investigators in all academic fields are encouraged to apply.

 References